ulmerkott/jsonresume-theme-macchiato-ulmer/README.md

 Mainly on `projects`:

 - Use `name` instead of `title` as per `jsonresume` schema
-- Add `descriptions` sections for each project
+- Add `description` sections for each project

 ## Usage